Mum & Me, 1954

 Kerry Wright - 1962

-His siblings were Raymond Colin John Wright (1932-2017), Robert Harry Wright (1937-1982) and Alan George Wright (b.1940).
-Because he was so much younger than his brothers who soon flew the nest, he was virtually raised as an only child by his beloved, loving parents, whom he adored.
+Because Kerry was so much younger than his three brothers, who soon flew the nest, he was virtually raised as an only child by his beloved, loving parents, whom he adored.

 Ray & Flora Wright, 1970